Mapping the Podcast Ecosystem with the Structured Podcast Research Corpus

-\paragraph{The Structure of the Podcast Social Network} Guests play an important role in structuring the communities within podcasts.
-Guest appearances are extremely common, with \citet{pewGuestsReport} finding over 7,000 guest appearances on a set of 434 top-ranked podcasts in 2022.
-High-profile guests may appear frequently on multiple podcasts to promote their brand or ideology \cite{bratcher2024codeSwitching} facilitating the exchange or even diffusion of ideas.
-As a result, guest appearances are often a strong indicator about what type of content hosts prefer to feature and what will appeal their audience.
+\paragraph{The Structure of the Podcast Social Network} Guests play an important role in structuring parts of the podcast ecosystem.
+High-profile guests may appear frequently on multiple podcasts to promote their brand or ideology \cite{bratcher2024codeSwitching}, facilitating the exchange or even diffusion of ideas.
+As a result, guest appearances are often a strong indicator of what type of content hosts prefer to feature and what will appeal to their audience.

-We find that the association between guest appearances and topical content varies by the high-level category of podcast, as shown by the podcast-guest network in Figure \ref{fig:guest_network}.
+We find that the association between guest appearances and category label varies significantly across categories, as shown by the podcast-guest network in Figure \ref{fig:guest_network}.
 Here, we visualize the network with nodes colored by category, positioned by the force-directed Yifan Hu algorithm, and sized proportionate to their edge degree \cite{yifan2005}.
-The figure shows that some categories such as \textsc{Business}, \textsc{News}, and \textsc{Sports} categories correspond to relatively distinct modules---i.e., podcasts within the same category share a distinct pool of guests that do not interact much with podcasts from different categories.
-Despite being the largest categories, \textsc{Religion} and \textsc{Society} do not form large clusters in our network.
-As shown in supplemental Figure \ref{fig:guestCount}, both the \textsc{Religion} and \textsc{Society} categories appear to invite guests substantially less than other large podcast categories, and thus provide fewer opportunities for cross-fertilization of ideas.
-This suggests that communities may be less well connected for these categories, though a longitudinal sample may help identify such structure.
+The figure shows that some categories such as \textsc{Business}, \textsc{News}, and \textsc{Sports} correspond to relatively distinct networked communities---i.e., podcasts within the same category share a distinct pool of guests that do not interact much with podcasts from different categories.

+Despite being the largest categories, \textsc{Religion} and \textsc{Society} do not form large networked-communities in our network.
+As shown in supplemental Figure \ref{fig:guestCount}, both the \textsc{Religion} and \textsc{Society} categories appear to invite guests substantially less frequently than other large podcast categories, and thus provide fewer opportunities for cross-fertilization of ideas.
+This suggests that creators may be less well connected for these categories, though a longitudinal sample may help identify such structure.